Construction of two-dimensional quantum field models through Longo-Witten endomorphisms: Preliminaries

 but this time $\phi_{S_2}$ is only wedge-local, hence the net is defined through Borchers triple.

 The von Neumann algebra $\M_{S_2}$ is defined by

 (note that here we take only the single commutant and $f$ has support in $W_\L$, while $\M_{S_2}$ corresponds to $W_\R$.
 By the wedge-duality, this is just a matter of convention (see \cite{LS12})).
 The triple $(\M_{S_2}, U_{S_2}, \Omega_{S_2})$ is a Borchers triple \cite{Lechner03}.
-Furthermore, the modular nuclearity holds if $S_2$ is regular and fermionic \cite{Lechner08}, hence the triple is wedge-split in those cases.
+Furthermore, the modular nuclearity holds if $S_2$ fulfills a certain regularity condition and $S_2(0) = -1$ \cite{Lechner08}, hence the triple is wedge-split in those cases.